OVRLab/.github/profile/README.md

 # OVRLab — Web 5.0 Client-Powered Cloud Network

 OVRLab is a research and engineering lab exploring **Web 5.0**: a new paradigm where **clients are the cloud**.
-Instead of relying on centralized application servers, we build systems where user devices coordinate directly—using cryptography for trust and minimal infrastructure only for availability.
+Instead of relying on centralized application servers, we build systems where user devices coordinate directly, using cryptography for trust and minimal infrastructure only for availability.

 ## What we’re building